premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-04-27-dimensions-time-travel.md

 There will be one copy of universes for each state change in the universe (i.e.) one electron moved a bit in one atom in the entire universe.
 This action of creating a copy of an universe would break all the existing laws of physics.
 And each copy of the universe has a real mass that occupies real space.
 So, we need infinite space to store the infinite copies of the universe.

-> Every place in this universe at every slice of time must exist simultaneously. (i.e.) the past, the present, and the future - all exist simultaneously.
+> Every place in this universe at every slice of time must exist simultaneously. (i.e.) the past, the present, and the future - all must exist simultaneously.

 ### Thought 2